paulofla/Kikis-Delivery-Service/README.md

     2. Output:
        1. PKG1 5 135

-I feel the above will give me adequate test coverage and I will start from the simplest which I think is the first
+I feel the above will give me adequate test coverage and I will start from the simplest which I think is the first.

+I will test the delivery calculation first and move to taking user input later as this is harder to test.

+The 5 and 10 for the base weight and base distance cost should be moved to an environment variable in the future.